 The last (but not least) point is terminology confusion around the 4-day work week.

 Many people get it mixed up with compressed hours.
-A compressed schedule assumes the employee spends the traditional 35-40 hours in less than five workdays.
+A compressed schedule assumes the person spends the traditional 35-40 hours in less than five workdays.
 In this case, being overworked or burnt out (and other side-effects caused by them) can hit the employees even harder.

 On the other hand, compressed hours as a form of flexibility can still be beneficial for some employees.

 Meanwhile, a 4-day work week reduces the number of hours worked in a week to fall between 30-32, while still getting paid as a full-time employee.
-Choose what is feasible for your company financially and logistically, and ensure your employees are also clear with their work expectations.
+Choose what is feasible for your organization financially and logistically, and ensure your employees are also clear with their work expectations.

 The last thing you need is for the wrong information to get out and to have your employees spreading misinformation, causing confusion and potentially an internal conflict.